 |East Face of Mount Moriah time of Jacob (~1550 BCE)|

-On the Eastern slope, toward the Southern end of Mount Moriah, archaeology on a ridge above Jerusalem’s Gihon Spring leads to one striking conclusion: This location and its features confirm the re-discovered Matzevah (monument) as the stone Jacob anointed (Genesis 28:22) to mark his covenant at Beit El.
+On its eastern slope at the lower, southern end of Mount Moriah archaeology on a ridge above Jerusalem’s Gihon Spring leads to one striking conclusion: Features confirm the Matzevah (monument) as Jacob's stone, the one he anointed (Genesis 28:22) to mark his covenant at Beit El, Jerusalem (2Kings 23:4).
 Therefore, it is the beacon that will ultimately identify the location of the altar for Israel’s third temple!

-It has been confirmed that features carved into the bedrock, immediately below the upper ridge, date back at least to the early bronze age.
-Further, that the ‘soft’ burial (indicated in the next image) by one of the last kings of Israel, around 2600 years ago protected the upper ridge for thousands of years until its recent discovery.
+It has been confirmed that features carved into the bedrock, date back at least to the middle bronze age.
+Further, that the ‘soft’ burial protected the upper ridge for thousands of years until its recent discovery, as confirmed by lead archaeologist Eli Shukron.

 |East Face upper ridge detail - end of Early Bronze|